Thanks for tuning back into my series on basis. In this article, we’ll focus on stock basis and stock options.

 - Ask for paperwork from shareowner services.

-- Look for Form 3921, Exercise of an Incentive Stock Option, under Section 422(b), as well as Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan, under Section 423(c).
+- Look for Form 3921, Exercise of an Incentive Stock Option, under Sec.
+422(b), as well as Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan, under Sec.
+423(c).

 A same-day sale allows the employee to simultaneously exercise the option and sell the stock.
 The employee is not required to pay for the stock up front, but receives cash for the difference between the exercise price and the fair market value of the stock, less the required withholding.